Communicable Disease Centre

 The Communicable Disease Centre is the national centre for the management of communicable and infectious diseases.
 It is also one of Singapore’s oldest hospitals.
 It began in 1907 as a quarantine camp for patients with infectious diseases.
 Between 1907 and 1931, hospital buildings were added, and in 1913, the camp became known as the Government Infectious Diseases Hospital and later, the Middleton Hospital.
 In 1985, Middleton Hospital was absorbed into Tan Tock Seng Hospital (TTSH) and renamed the Department of Communicable Disease, and subsequently the Communicable Disease Centre.

-Singapore’s early cases of infectious diseases were treated at either the General Hospital or the Chinese Pauper Hospital (previously TTSH).1 In 1907, patients were warded at the new Quarantine Camp on Moulmein Road.2 This camp, which adjoined the Chinese Pauper Hospital and the Leper Asylum in Serangoon Road, was also known as the Government Infectious Diseases Camp.3 Between 1907 and 1931, hospital buildings were added to the camp.
+Singapore’s early cases of infectious diseases were treated at either the General Hospital or the Chinese Pauper Hospital (now known as TTSH).1 In 1907, patients were warded at the new Quarantine Camp on Moulmein Road.2 This camp, which adjoined the Chinese Pauper Hospital and the Leper Asylum in Serangoon Road, was also known as the Government Infectious Diseases Camp.3 Between 1907 and 1931, hospital buildings were added to the camp.
 In July 1913, the quarantine camp became the Government Infectious Diseases Hospital, which was renamed Middleton Hospital in November 1920.4

 In 1985, Middleton Hospital was absorbed into TTSH and renamed the Department of Communicable Disease (DCD).
 In 1992, TTSH was restructured and its Tuberculosis Control and Epidemiology sections merged with the DCD to form the Communicable Disease Centre (CDC).
 The restructuring was followed by a major upgrading of CDC’s infrastructure and facilities.
 The hospital, however, remained under the purview of the Ministry of Health (MOH) until 1 April 1995, when the CDC came under the direct administration of TTSH.5